sarkistlt/get-countries-info/README.md

 });
 ~~~

 And that's it!
-Now you can use graphQL language to query specific shape of object which you need.
+Now you can use graphQL to query specific shape of object you need.
-Query method support same variables as above: name: 'String', capital: ```'String', currency: 'String', region: 'String', language: 'String', ISO: 'String'```.
+Query method support same variables as above: ```name: 'String', capital: 'String', currency: 'String', region: 'String', language: 'String', ISO: 'String'```.

 ###Example
 ~~~js